 - Special needs: The National Curriculum is extremely prescriptive in terms of the outcomes to be achieved at certain stages.
 This makes the National Curriculum unsuitable for children with special needs who need to progress at their own pace.
 Attempting to follow the curriculum with these children will result in such children not receiving any education at all.

-- Educational reasons: There are many deficiencies from an educational point of view such as, that it is too content heavy, it does not provide time for consolidation, it is too rigid, children are over assessed and it does not provide creative and thinking
+- Educational reasons: There are many deficiencies from an educational point of view, such as the education being too content heavy, not providing time for consolidation, being too rigid, over-assessing children, and not producing creative

-citizens.
-The state acknowledges some of these deficiencies and due to this constantly makes changes to the curriculum.
+and thinking citizens.
+The state acknowledges some of these deficiencies, and due to this, constantly makes changes to the curriculum.
 Click here for an article on this.
 Click here for more information on CAPS.

 Although the South African School Act provides for the registration of a learner for education at home, there does not appear to be an express right in this regard.
 A child registered for education at home must receive an education that meets the minimum

 requirements of the curriculum and the standard of education provided in state schools.
 The parents must also comply with such other reasonable conditions as the education department may set.
-Since these requirements and standards have however
+However, since these requirements and standards have

 never been defined, it is unreasonable to enforce compliance.